Skip to content

 Skin Sensitivity and Hypoallergenic Properties

-One of the most significant factors in frame "lifespan" isn't just the metal's survival, but the wearer's ability to continue wearing it.
-Nickel allergy is one of the most common contact allergies globally.
-Many stainless steel alloys contain trace amounts of nickel to improve flexibility and luster.
-Over years of wear, as the protective plating on a steel frame wears thin, the nickel can leach out, causing skin irritation, redness, and discomfort.
+One of the most significant factors in frame "lifespan" is the wearer's ability to continue wearing the material without irritation.
+Nickel allergy is a common contact allergy.
+Some stainless steel alloys contain trace amounts of nickel to improve flexibility.
+Over years of wear, as the protective plating on a steel frame wears down, nickel may leach out, potentially causing skin discomfort.

-Titanium is biocompatible and 100% nickel-free.
-It is the same material used for dental implants and joint replacements because the human body does not react to it.
-This makes titanium the definitive choice for anyone with sensitive skin.
-If you find that your old frames leave green or itchy marks on your temples, switching to a high-quality titanium frame like the Zenottic Sun Glasses Urban can eliminate these issues entirely.
+Titanium is widely considered biocompatible and is typically nickel-free.
+It is the same material used for dental implants because the human body generally does not react to it.
+This makes titanium a definitive choice for sensitive skin.
+If you find that old frames leave marks on your temples, switching to a high-quality titanium frame like the Zenottic Sun Glasses Urban can often eliminate these issues.
+Note: For severe allergies, always consult a medical professional or perform a 24-hour skin patch test with the frame material.

 Frame Stability for High-Index Lenses

-A common oversight in frame selection is how the material interacts with the weight and thickness of the lenses.
-High-prescription users often opt for high-index materials to reduce bulk.
+High-prescription users often opt for high-index materials to reduce lens bulk.
 As detailed in our Technical Guide to High-Index Lens Materials and Standards, these lenses require a frame that provides consistent tension without warping.

-Titanium’s high modulus of elasticity means it can hold a very thin profile while maintaining enough "grip" to keep high-index lenses secure.
-Stainless steel is denser and heavier; when paired with heavy lenses, the total weight can cause the frame to slide down the nose, leading to frequent manual adjustments that eventually fatigue the metal at the hinges.
-Titanium frames distribute this weight more effectively, ensuring the optical center of the lens remains aligned with your pupil for longer periods.
+Titanium’s high modulus of elasticity allows it to hold a thin profile while maintaining enough "grip" to keep high-index lenses secure.
+Stainless steel is denser; when paired with heavy lenses, the total weight may cause the frame to slide, leading to frequent manual adjustments that can eventually fatigue the metal at the hinges.
+Titanium frames distribute this weight effectively, helping the optical center of the lens remain aligned with your pupil.

 A person comfortably wearing lightweight titanium frames while reading, highlighting the ergonomic benefits.